 There are many last-minute closures and much uncertainty about future events.
 The zoos listed below are temporarily closed.
 Please refer to the CDC guidelines for up-to-the-minute guidelines and recommendations.

 Some kids just want to reach out and touch.
 Everything!
-If you have one of these hands-on types (or even if you don’t) head to one of DC’s local petting zoos where even the animals aren’t off-limits.
+If you have one of these hands-on types (or even if you don’t) head to one of these local petting zoos in Maryland, Virginia and DC where even the animals aren’t off-limits.
 From snuggling up to a baby goat to riding a camel, these are the best places to meet-and-greet with furry and feathered friends.

 photo: National Zoo

 Meet and greet cows, alpacas, hogs, donkeys, goats, chickens and fish at the National Zoo’s Kids’ Farm.
 Zoo keepers are on-hand to answer questions about the animals’ personalities and the skills, dedication and knowledge it takes to care for them.
 Adjacent to the farm, kids can learn about a farmer’s best friend, the honeybee at the Me and the Bee playground.

 photo: Tomasina R. via Yelp

 Get ready to hitch up the wagon and go for a zoofari ride at this small petting zoo that is just perfect for the mini set.
 Upon arrival kiddos can grab a bucket of feed and a bottle of milk for a baby goat and start meeting and greeting the animals while giving them a tasty treat.
 Explore a reptile house and the Budgieary Adventure Aviary, too.